Essay: Film

+Video

+Video essays are an emerging media type similar to film essays.
+Video essays have gained significant prominence on YouTube, as YouTube's policies on free uploads of arbitrary lengths have made it a hotbed.
+Some video essays feature long, documentary style writing and editing, going deep into the research and history of a particular topic.
+Others are more akin to an argumentative essay in which a single argument is developed and supported throughout the video.
+Video essay styles have become especially prominent among BreadTube creators such as ContraPoints and PhilosophyTube.

 Music

 In the realm of music, composer Samuel Barber wrote a set of "Essays for Orchestra", relying on the form and content of the music to guide the listener's ear, rather than any extra-musical plot or story.

 Photography

 A photographic essay strives to cover a topic with a linked series of photographs.
 Photo essays range from purely photographic works to photographs with captions or small notes to full-text essays with a few or many accompanying photographs.
 Photo essays can be sequential in nature, intended to be viewed in a particular order—or they may consist of non-ordered photographs viewed all at once or in an order that the viewer chooses.
 All photo essays are collections of photographs, but not all collections of photographs are photo essays.
 Photo essays often address a certain issue or attempt to capture the character of places and events.

 Visual arts

-In the visual arts, an essay is a preliminary drawing or sketch that forms a basis for a final painting or sculpture, made as a test of the work's composition (this meaning of the term, like several of those following, comes from the word essays meaning of "attempt" or "trial").
+In the visual arts, an essay is a preliminary drawing or sketch that forms a basis for a final painting or sculpture, made as a test of the work's composition (this meaning of the term, like several of those following, comes from the word essay's meaning of "attempt" or "trial").